 When it comes to weddings, “casual” never actually means casual.
 Don’t show up in jeans to someone’s wedding, please.

 Dressy Casual: A confusing name for an event with a medium level of formality.
-“Dressy” tells you that (as always) jeans and streetwear are a no-no. Men could wear a suit, a blazer with chinos or trouseres, or even just a button-down shirt.
+“Dressy,” tells you that (as always) jeans and streetwear are a no-no. Men could wear a suit, a blazer with chinos or trousers, or even just a button-down shirt.

 Garden Casual: likely an outdoor wedding.
-Casual wedding attire could include short, breezy sundresses for ladies, and a lightweight pair of pants and a button-down shirt for men.
+Casual wedding attire could include short, breezy sundresses for ladies, a lightweight pair of pants, and a button-down shirt for men.

 Beach-casual: A more laid-back beach wedding, likely a destination wedding.
 A full-length floral maxi dress made from a breezy and comfortable fabric would be ideal for the ladies.
 A lightweight, light-colored suit or dress shirt and trousers for the men.

 If you’re still feeling a little confused by the rules of what to wear to a wedding, perhaps these seasonal suggestions will help steer you in the right direction.

 Check out our other guides to wedding attire style for every season by visiting the links below!

 Popular spring colors: Pastel tones like baby blue, lilac, lavender, blush, neutrals, pale yellow, etc.